cloudmesh/client/docs/source/commands/command_register.rst

   File /Users/albert/.cloudmesh/cloudmesh.yaml exists. ok.

 identifies if the `cloudmesh.yaml` file exists.
+The `register info` command is very similar to the `register list` command but does not have as many options and is introduced for convenience.

 To view the contents of that file, you can cat it or use the command: